 The world of birds in North America is so diverse.
-From hummingbirds to condors, North America boasts a large range of feathered friends.
+North America boasts an extensive range of feathered friends, from hummingbirds to condors.
 What happens, however, when the birds decide to be less than friendly?

 Birds can be dangerous.
 Sharp beaks, slashing talons, silent flights, and speed.
 All of these things can make a bird dangerous.

-We are going to countdown the 10 most dangerous birds in North America.
+We will count down the ten most dangerous birds in North America.
 Read on to learn about just what makes them so dangerous.

 10. Peregrine Falcon

 Peregrine falcons are the ultimate predator.
 The falcon’s strong, sharp yellow talons allow it to capture other birds.
 They are famous for their diving speed.
 A peregrine falcon can reach 240 miles per hour while plummeting towards its victim.

 Peregrine falcons are the fastest bird in the world.
-Their speed, talons, and sharp beak make them a very dangerous bird.
+Their speed, talons, and sharp beak make them very dangerous birds.
 We should consider ourselves lucky that they rarely attack humans.

 9. Great Northern Loon

 The great northern loon seems innocent at first glance, but we rarely see them in action.
 They do most of their hunting underwater, catching fish in fast, agile chases.

-They rarely come ashore except to nest, and this is when they can become a danger to humans.
+They rarely come ashore except to nest, which is when they can become dangerous to humans.
 They have a sharp, dagger-like beak.
-If they feel threatened, they will use their beak as a spear, stabbing at their victim’s head, neck, and eyes.
+If they feel threatened, they use their beak as a spear, stabbing at their victim’s head, neck, and eyes.

-The great northern loon is capable of inflicting serious damage with the speed of its strikes.
+The great northern loon can inflict severe damage with the speed of its strikes.
 Great northern loons are formidable birds in the water and on land.

 8. Harris’s Hawk